This article was updated 10/9/19

-Featuring durable, lightweight construction and a vented adjustable stretch waist strap for a super secure fit, the Endura MT 500 Enduro Backpack is geared toward the gravity set thanks to its integrated CE 1621-2 Level 2 Koroyd back protector.
-There’s also a mesh covered 3D foam back panel, and pre-shaped, lightweight perforated foam shoulder straps for improved comfort and added ventilation.
+Featuring durable, lightweight construction and a vented adjustable stretch waist strap for a super-secure fit, the Endura MT 500 Enduro Backpack is geared toward the gravity set thanks to its integrated CE 1621-2 Level 2 Koroyd back protector.
+There’s also a mesh-covered 3D foam back panel, and pre-shaped, lightweight perforated foam shoulder straps for improved comfort and added ventilation.
 Other highlights include an easy access waterproof zipped pocket, removable tool roll, helmet carry system that works with full face and standard helmets, splash proof base, and quick release pad carry straps.
 Just note that while it’s hydration bladder compatible it isn’t sold with one included.

 Ergon BA2 E Protect

 With its adjustable back length, the Ergon BA2 E Protect easily toggles between riders with various torso lengths.
 It also has what Ergon calls a load compression Adaptive Carrier System that along with a flexible aluminum form rail, allows the backpack to more precisely the wearer’s body shape.
-Inside pockets are divided into a main compartment with 4 inner pockets, bladder compartment, hip pocket, and front pocket with an organizing compartment for.
+Inside pockets are divided in the main compartment with 4 inner pockets, bladder compartment, hip pocket, and front pocket with an organizing compartment for.
 The extra compartment on the back of the BA2 offers space for the back protector and bladder (both sold separately).
-There are also vertical straps that will secure armor and/or a full-face helmet, and a wet wash compartment for stashing rain soaked apparel.
+There are also vertical straps that will secure armor and/or a full-face helmet, and a wet wash compartment for stashing rain-soaked apparel.
 And as the “E” in its name indicates, this pack has a compartment designed specifically for carrying E-bike batteries if you’re into that sort of thing.

 Capacity: 10 liters total/bladder sold separately

 EVOC Explorer Pro 30L